Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Results

 In Fig.~\ref{fig:figure5}(a), we present a plot of $\mathrm{R_{xx}}$ in the $n-\mathrm{D}$ plane measured at $\mathrm{B=0}$.
 We observe that with increasing $\mathrm{D}$, the resistance peak at the charge neutrality point splits into two maxima.
 This feature can be better appreciated from Fig.~\ref{fig:figure5}(b), where we show individual plots of $\mathrm{R_{xx}(B=0)}$ versus $n$ at several representative values of $\mathrm{D}$.
 At higher values of $|\mathrm{D}|$, we find two distinct peaks in $\mathrm{R_{xx}}$ separated by a shallow valley.
 Such a displacement field-dependent dispersion of the bands near the Dirac point is not captured by the existing models for graphene/\ch{WSe2} heterostructures~\cite{Wang2015,gmitra2016trivial,offidani2017optimal,cummings2017giant,garcia2018spin,li2019twist,zubair2020influence,kumar2021zero}.
-To remedy this, we construct a new model Hamiltonian for the graphene/\ch{WSe2} system, retaining both the \ch{WSe2} and the graphene Hamiltonian blocks, which allows us to include the impact of a vertical displacement field systematically (see Section S1 and S2 of Supplementary Information for details).
+To remedy this, we construct a new model Hamiltonian for the graphene/\ch{WSe2} system, retaining both the \ch{WSe2} and the graphene Hamiltonian blocks, which allows us to include the impact of a vertical displacement field systematically (see SI for details).
 Fig.~\ref{fig:figure5}(c) is a plot of the theoretically calculated $\mathrm{\sigma_{xx}}$ as a function of the chemical potential -- the panels show the splitting of the conductivity minima into two asymmetric conductivity minima at finite $\mathrm{D}$.
-Our model thus reproduces the prominent features of $\mathrm{\sigma_{xx}}$ both at zero displacement field~\cite{gmitra2016trivial,cummings2017giant} and at a finite $\mathrm{D}$, along with the observed AHE.
+Our model thus reproduces the prominent features of $\mathrm{\sigma_{xx}}$ both at zero displacement field~\cite{gmitra2016trivial,cummings2017giant} and at a finite $\mathrm{D}$, along with the observed symmetric Hall effect.